Foroozani/ETL-AWS/README.md

 # ETL-AWS
-My collection during this journy:
+My end-to-end note collection during this project to be completed

 Some good websites: